What is a criminal-immigration lawyer?

 In sum, picking the right type of attorney will depend on your needs.
 So let’s see when someone needs to hire a criminal-immigration lawyer.

 When do I need to hire a criminal-immigration lawyer?

 You should hire a criminal attorney if police arrest you for committing an immigration crime.
+For example, hire a criminal-immigration lawyer if you are charged with a first-time alien smuggling crime.
 Also, hire a criminal lawyer if police want to question you about an immigration crime.
 Moreover, these types of cases are usually federal crimes.
 This means your attorney should be familiar with federal criminal procedure.